 How do you know how far to walk each day?

 Yes, the entire route follows defined paths which, for most of the time, are very well defined.
 When they are not, you can consult the map and guide in the Red Book.
-Every few metres there is an Israel National Trail sign, usually on a rock:
+Every few meters there is an Israel National Trail sign, usually on a rock.

 This makes the path very easy to follow and I only got lost a handful of times the entire trip.

 The colors are meant to indicate the different regions of the hike.
 Orange for desert, blue for ocean, and white for the North (where they occasionally get snow).